j2labs/tobin/README.rst

   >>> s2.name = 'Headfirst Dive'
   >>> s2.url = 'https://soundcloud.com/shipyards/headfirst-dive'

-Tobin aims for key-value'ish behavior, so we are using a function to generate the key from field values.
-In this case, we merge the artist name and song name for a composite key.
+Tobin aims for key-value'ish behavior, but we haven't set an id on the model.
+Instead, we will use a function to generate the key from field values.
+In this case, we join the artist name and song name for a composite key.

 Instantiate the query set and then save.